dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-nestjs-projects-with-mongodb.md

       - db

   db:
-    image: postgres
+    image: mongo
     restart: always
     ports:
-      - 5432:5432
+      - 27017:27017
     environment:
-      POSTGRES_PASSWORD: postgres
+      MONGO_INITDB_ROOT_USERNAME: root
+      MONGO_INITDB_ROOT_PASSWORD: password

   dbadmin:
-    image: dpage/pgadmin4
+    image: mongo-express
     restart: always
     ports:
+      - 8081:8081
+    depends_on:
-      - 5050:80
+      - db
     environment:
-      PGADMIN_DEFAULT_EMAIL: admin@admin.com
-      PGADMIN_DEFAULT_PASSWORD: pgadmin4
+      ME_CONFIG_MONGODB_URL: mongodb://root:password@db:27017
+      ME_CONFIG_BASICAUTH_USERNAME: admin
+      ME_CONFIG_BASICAUTH_PASSWORD: mexpress

 ```

-PostgreSQL image runs on port `5432` by default and we are just exposing the same port for our application to connect to.
-The only environment variable required is `POSTGRES_PASSWORD`, the rest are optional or will use the default values.
-Hence, we have defined a password here.
-You can read more about the other environment variables for PostgreSQL [here](https://hub.docker.com/_/postgres).
-The default value for `POSTGRES_USERNAME` and `POSTGRES_DATABASE` would be `postgres`.
+MongoDB image runs on port `27017` by default and we are just exposing the same port for our application and database admin portal to connect to.
+The only environment variables required are `MONGO_INITDB_ROOT_USERNAME` and `MONGO_INITDB_ROOT_PASSWORD`, the `MONGO_INITDB_DATABASE` is optional so we'll leave it be.
+You can read more about the MongoDB docker image [here](https://hub.docker.com/_/mongo).

-On the other hand, pgAdmin4 image runs on port `80` by default and we are making it accessible outside the container on port `5050`.
-There are two environment variables required: `PGADMIN_DEFAULT_EMAIL` and `PGADMIN_DEFAULT_PASSWORD`.
-You can read more about the other environment variables for pgAdmin4 [here](https://www.pgadmin.org/docs/pgadmin4/latest/container_deployment.html).
+On the other hand, mongo-express image runs on port `8081` by default and we are also just exposing the same port.
+There are three environment variables required: `ME_CONFIG_MONGODB_URL`, `ME_CONFIG_BASICAUTH_USERNAME` and `ME_CONFIG_BASICAUTH_PASSWORD`.
+You can read more about the other environment variables for mongo-express [here](https://hub.docker.com/_/mongo-express).

 We can control the order of service startup and shutdown with the `depends_on` option.
-Hence we have added `db` as a dependency for our `app` service.
+Hence we have added `db` as a dependency for our `app` and `dbadmin` service.

 Let's build and run our Docker Compose and everything should be working fine: